Nice being with you here on the Rush Limbaugh program.

 And that's the story we want to tell.

-And and the kinds of changes that PBS has been insisting upon are simply not compatible with the story that we think not only we should tell, but that absolutely needs to be told to the American people.
+And the kinds of changes that PBS has been insisting upon are simply not compatible with the story that we think not only we should tell, but that absolutely needs to be told to the American people.

-Well, certainly uh PBS has aired far more controversial material than what was contained in your documentary, or or at least I would presume so, and they say, giving their side of the story, uh, that uh it doesn't, I guess, rise to the standards necessary for airing on PBS, and that they have provided you with notes that are to uh well intended to improve the final product, and then they claim after a recut of the film they can then send it out to affiliates for broadcast at a later date.
+And they say, giving their side of the story, that it doesn't, I guess, rise to the standards necessary for airing on PBS and that they have provided you with notes that are to, well, intended to improve the final product.

-What kinds of changes are they asking for, and are you absolutely against them, and would it change the meaning of what you're trying to get across, Frank?
+And would it change the meaning of what you're trying to get across, Frank?

 This is a subject for a very long conversation, but I'll try to be brief.

-By which when you looked at the specific suggestions that were being made, it it really came down to um treating in a more favorable light um a number of imams and uh others who were, you know, quite vociferous in their criticism of these anti-Islamist Muslims,
+They went after what they called the structure and the context of the film, by which when you looked at the specific suggestions that were being made, it really came down to treating in a more favorable light a number of imams and others who were quite vociferous in their criticism of these anti-Islamist Muslims.

 It didn't go through the competition, by the way.